-4. Carefully consider requests for adjusting working conditions breaks for expressing milk, altering the start and end times of work, switching from full-time to part-time work, or a temporary alternative role if the health of the employee and her baby may be at risk.
+4. Carefully consider requests for adjusting working conditions to part-time work, or a temporary alternative role if the health of the employee and their baby may be at risk.

-Employers should carefully consider employees' requests for adjusting working conditions, such as having additional breaks or extending existing
+Employers should carefully consider employees' requests for adjusting working conditions, such as having additional breaks or extending existing breaks for expressing milk, altering the start and end times of work, switching from full-time